 In 1995 I was running the Kaleidoscope project, which was an innovative drug treatment project.
 I came together with two other social entrepreneurs to create an event in London called “ The Great Banquet”; this collaboration worked so well that three years later we formed the Community Action Network which aimed to promote social enterprise and create a better understanding of the concept.

 A few years later, I was introduced to Damon Buffini who was running one of the country’s most successful private equity companies, Permira.
 He also shared my passion for social enterprise and for the benefits that the private sector could bring.
 We formed Breakthrough in 2005 to provide investment and business support to social enterprises.

 This went so well that Damon and I decided to use the Breakthrough model to create something larger and more sustainable.
-We wanted to be able to contribute a wide range of support and advice for social enterprises and so we put together a grouping of six firms who could offer different skills and experiences: Ernst & Young, Bain & Co., Credit Suisse, Clifford Chance, Thomson Reuters and, of course, Permira.
+We wanted to be able to contribute a wide range of support and advice for social enterprises and so we put together a grouping of six firms who could offer different skills and experiences: EY, Bain & Co., Credit Suisse, Clifford Chance, Thomson Reuters and, of course, Permira.

 And so, in late 2010, the Social Business Trust was formed.
 What we can now offer is the extraordinary expertise to be found in our partners businesses who have advised literally thousands of clients over the years.
 We make that available to social enterprises who want grow and scale up their operations, alongside financial investment.